 In a typical listing, we act in conjunction with the English legal advisers to the company and provide advice and assistance on all Isle of Man aspects of the transaction.
-Among other matters, we will draft or review and amend the Memorandum and Articles of the company; review the admission document to ensure compliance with Manx law; review other documentation; and provide an Isle of Man legal opinion.
+Among other matters, we will draft or review and amend the Memorandum and Articles of the company; review the admission document to ensure compliance with Manx law; review other documentation; and provide Isle of Man legal opinions.

 Post listing, we continue to act as required, including in relation to further fund raisings.